TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

       - name

 > [!NOTE]
-> You will need to catch the expection of a duplicate email
+> You will need to catch the expectation of a duplicate email

 ```bash
     npm npm install body-parser